epomatti/azure-appservice-security/README.md

     --set properties.siteConfig.ipSecurityRestrictionsDefaultAction=Deny
 ```

-## VNET Integration

-Only one VNET injection is supported.

 ## Service Endpoints

 It is possible to use the Azure backbone to access an App Service from a VM or other services.